openvinotoolkit/model_server/docs/east_ocr.md

 The original pretrained model for east-resnet50 topology is stored on https://github.com/argman/EAST in TensorFlow checkpoint format.

-Clone github repository:
+Clone GitHub repository:
 ```bash
 git clone https://github.com/argman/EAST
 cd EAST
 ```
-Download and unzip the file east_icdar2015_resnet_v1_50_rbox.zip as instructed in readme.md file to EAST folder with the github repository.
+Download and unzip the file east_icdar2015_resnet_v1_50_rbox.zip as instructed in the Readme.md file to EAST folder with the GitHub repository.
 ```bash
 unzip ./east_icdar2015_resnet_v1_50_rbox.zip
 ```